 As a young adult, Ruth attended Franklin Commercial College in Uniontown.
 Upon graduation, she worked at Rush Pharmacy on East Crawford Avenue.

-On Thanksgiving morning 1941, at the age of 25, Ruth married Robert Burns ( ? - ? ).
-He was the son of Agnes Burns of Coolspring Street in Uniontown.
+On Thanksgiving morning 1941, at the age of 25, Ruth married Robert B. Burns Sr. ( ? - ? ), the son of Agnes Burns of Coolspring Street in Uniontown.
 Rev. Michael F. Bonfield officiated at the ceremony held at the Immaculate Conception Church.
 Following the nuptials, the family held a special wedding breakfast at the Francis Restaurant in Uniontown.
 At the time of marriage, Robert earned a living working for the Ward Baking Company.

 Ruth died in November 1986 in Uniontown.